 Worried that network snoops are monitoring your network traffic to see what people and organizations you're complaining about?
-Try using the encrypted interface to Scott Pakin's Automatic Complaint-Letter Generator.
-Only the server name (www.pakin.org) is visible to an observer.
+When you use the encrypted interface to Scott Pakin's Automatic Complaint-Letter Generator (the default for all modern browsers), only the server name (www.pakin.org) is visible to an observer.
 The form contents and even the fact that you visited the complaint-letter generator page are hidden from view.
-Then again, there's not much else on this server; a blind man on a galloping horse can probably infer what you're up to.

 How many words and phrases does the complaint-letter generator know?
 A summary of the text in the program's database is available online.